Paris in winter can be cold, wet and dark, but there are still plenty of enchanting things to do that have shelter from the elements.

 If you’re visiting Paris in winter (or any other time, for that matter), here are some options for Paris hotels that I have stayed at myself recently, and happily recommend:

-- 5-star: I already mentioned the grand Hotel Regina Louvre, which is very luxurious and stylish, a real treat to stay in!
+- 5-star: I already mentioned the grandiose Hotel Regina Louvre, which is very luxurious and stylish, a real treat to stay in!

 - 4-star: Terrass Hotel in Montmartre is great because it combines a viewpoint over Paris with a comfortable place to stay, plus the food is really good.

-- 3-star: the Hotel Auberge Flora, is close to the trendy Bastille area and has small but comfortable rooms and a simple but pleasant breakfast is available.
+- 3-star: the La Finca Hôtel & Spa, is close to the trendy Bastille area and has small but comfortable rooms and a simple but pleasant breakfast is available.

 I hope you enjoy your time in Paris during the winter!